-Greater Wellington and iwi of the region continue to have a mutually beneficial relationship.
+LONG-TERM by 30 June 2013 Greater Wellington and iwi of the region continue to have a mutually beneficial relationship.

-Ara Tahi will meet six times, within a budget \$37,000.
+SHORT-TERM by 30 June 2006 Ara Tahi will meet six times, within a budget \$37,000.

 Greater Wellington has continued to make significant progress in maintaining and improving its relationships with the region's iwi.
 A number of workshops and training forums were held to increase the knowledge and understanding of councillors, staff and iwi representatives.